kranzky/insoluble/folly.md

 ---

 As Mike cautiously touches the control panel, he wonders who had designed Lloyd and what measures were in place to regulate the creature's actions.

-Rob exclaimed, "I wad the bowl, sliding on my belly!"
-Mike turned to the Princess, gesturing to the control panel.
-Dan approached slowly, remaining cautious.
-The creature's eyes seemed to be watching their every move.
-The tension in the air was growing among the group.
-"Slippery floor, Rob," someone pointed out.
-They all continued forward, the alien terrain unfamiliar and unsettling.

 Lloyd situated himself in the late evening beside the Princess's maid.